SparkMakerspace/3d-printing-guide/index.md

 2. Home printer: On home Sovol screen, Press "Main Menu", press "Homing" button, then press "Home All" (wait for movement to stop)
-2. Press- Left arrow, at the bottom right of the screen (see green circle above) Press "Temperature", Select "PLA"
+2. Press- Left arrow, at the bottom right of the screen (see green circle above) Press "Temperature", Select "PLA".
 	Allow extruder and build plate (print bed) to come up to temperature. (wait approximately 2 mins), extruder temperature will rise to about 210C, bed temp will rise to 50C.
 Press left arrow (bottom right) to go to previous screen.
-Press "Actions"
+Press "Actions".
-Press "Extrude"
+Press "Extrude".
 Press "Unload", wheel on extruder will start to turn, at this point it is ok to pull on the filament as the filament is extracting.
 At this point the filament is unloaded.